 It’s the lawyer in me, but I don’t see convincing four people to take the risk because you’ll be the fifth, to be very redeeming.
-That’s more a solid argument for why this never should have happened.
+That’s more a solid argument for why this never should have happened.2/ really clear what was better or innovative about this design, other than it’s propensity to implode.
+The one part of this that is redeeming is that he wasn’t cutting corners with other peoples lives.
+He clearly believed in the tech enough to put his own life on the line.

 Most, if not all, submersibles and submarines operating at depth have a pressure vessel made of a single metallic material with high yield strength.
 This is typically steel for relatively shallow depths (roughly less than 300m), or titanium for deeper depths.